cmbi/DM1_ReCognitION_Proteomics/README.md

 Figure_scripts: Contains all R-scripts used to generate the figures and some of the tables of the publication.

-Results: The full list of significant protein group associations with the CTG-repeat and 6MWT scores, as well as the table containing all Variable Inclusion Probabilities, will be made available on GitHub after publication.
+Results: The full list of significant protein group associations with the CTG-repeat and 6MWT scores, as well as the table containing all Variable Inclusion Probabilities.